ANU Laptop Ensemble (LENS)

 Do you want to make music with your computer?
 Do you want create new kinds of musical instruments?
 Do you want to be a part of a laptop band?
 This is the course for you!

 This course is open to students in computer science, music, art, and elsewhere at ANU.
-You should have a strong interest in making music using computers, willingness to learn new approaches to music and computer programming, and be able to commit to weekly classes and rehearsals and a concert at the end of the semester.
+You should have a strong interest in making music using computers, willingness to learn new approaches to music and computer programming, and be able to commit to weekly classes and music-making deliverables and a concert at the end of the semester.

-The laptop is a legit musical/visual instrument, and the ANU Laptop Ensemble (LENS - est. 2018) exists to explore different ways to use this instrument in a group performance.
+The laptop is a legit musical/visual instrument, and the ANU Laptop Ensemble (LENS; est. 2018) exists to explore different ways to use this instrument in a group performance.

 Laptop Ensemble links: